YAML vs JSON: Key Differences Explained

 Use YAML If:

-- You need a configuration file that is easy to read and edit by humans.
+- You need a configuration file that is easy to read and write.

 - Your project involves tools like Kubernetes, Ansible, or Docker Compose.